sez11a/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/building-and-managing-content-pages/building-content-pages.md

 ![The saved Fragment composition can be used immediately.](./building-content-pages/images/13.png)

-Compositions can be exported/imported between sites just as any other Fragment.
+Compositions can be exported or imported between sites just as any other Fragment.

 ```note::
   The latest version of the `Liferay Fragments Toolkit <../../developer-guide/developing-page-fragments/using-the-fragments-editor.md>`_ supports creation, export/import, and preview of Fragment compositions.